void-linux/void-runit/README.md

 ### How to use it

-    # xbps-install -Sy runit-void

-Append `init=/usr/bin/runit-init` to the kernel cmdline, I'd suggest you to use `/etc/default/grub`:

-    ...
-    GRUB_CMDLINE_LINUX_DEFAULT="loglevel=4 init=/usr/bin/runit-init"
-    ...

-and then update GRUB's configuration file:

-    # update-grub

-To reboot after making the change, you'll need to use the previous init tool "systemd" reboot command directly.
-From a command shell, as root run:

-    # systemctl reboot

-After the reboot runit will kick in and start services in "default" runlevel (multi-user).
+runit is used by default in the Void distribution.

 To see enabled services for "current" runlevel:

-    $ ls /var/service
+    $ ls -l /var/service

 To see available runlevels (default and single, which just runs sulogin):

-    $ ls /etc/runit/runsvdir
+    $ ls -l /etc/runit/runsvdir

 To enable and start a service into the "current" runlevel: